hiremav/spectre/README.md

 # Spectre

-**Spectre** is a Ruby gem designed to provide an abstraction layer for generating embeddings using OpenAI's API.
+**Spectre** is a Ruby gem designed to provide an abstraction layer for generating embeddings using OpenAI's API...
 This gem simplifies the process of embedding data fields within your Rails models.

 ## Installation